 Matibabu ya Ugonjwa wa WPW

-• Maneuvers and drugs to convert heart rhythm
+Maneuvers and medications to convert heart rhythm

-• Sometimes ablation
+Sometimes ablation

 Episodes of paroxysmal supraventricular tachycardia due to Wolff-Parkinson-White syndrome can often be stopped by one of several maneuvers that stimulate the vagus nerve and thus slow the heart rate.
 Maneuvers include

-• Straining as if having a difficult bowel movement
+Straining as if having a difficult bowel movement

-• Rubbing the neck just below the angle of the jaw (which stimulates a sensitive area on the carotid artery called the carotid sinus)
+Rubbing the neck just below the angle of the jaw (which stimulates a sensitive area on the carotid artery called the carotid sinus)

-• Plunging the face into a bowl of ice-cold water
+Plunging the face into a bowl of ice-cold water

 These maneuvers are most effective when they are used shortly after the arrhythmia starts.
+Doctors can teach people how to do these maneuvers if necessary.

 In infants and children younger than 10 years, digoxin may be given to suppress episodes of paroxysmal supraventricular tachycardia due to Wolff-Parkinson-White syndrome.
 However, adults with the syndrome should not take digoxin because it can facilitate conduction by the extra pathway and increase the risk that atrial fibrillation will degenerate into ventricular fibrillation.
 For this reason, digoxin is usually stopped before people with this syndrome reach puberty.